Facet and other injections

 Conditions within the spine—such as a herniated disc—can cause inflammation that puts pressure on the nerves which results in numbness, tingling or pain.
 We offer a series of epidural and facet injections that treat the inflammation with lasting effects.
 Lower back and leg pain caused by swelling around the sympathetic plexus can also be treated.

-Pain within the hips, knees, ankles, heels, elbows and shoulders are treated with a few techniques, including steroid injections, facet injections or viscosupplementation, which reduce inflammation and relieve pain within the tendons and soft tissues within joints.
+Pain within the hips, knees, ankles, heels, elbows and shoulders are treated with a number of techniques, including steroid injections, facet injections or viscosupplementation, which reduce inflammation and relieve pain within the tendons and soft tissues within joints.
 We also treat sacroiliac (SI) joint pain caused by pregnancy, weight gain, arthritis and other conditions, as well as pain within the temporomandibular joint (TMJ).

 Abdominal pain caused by cancer or pancreatitis